Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 The next data collection phase will be started only after completion of the previous upload phase in respect to the configured `listenCron` parameter.
 Because of this it is advisable to define the cron parameter with an estimation of the upload duration in mind.
 This will avoid unexpected 'skipping' of data collection phases.

+## Downlink Payload formats {: downlink}

+### Update Configuration
+Update of Configuration parameters is documented in our [LoRaWAN downlink messages](/background/lorawan.html#remote-configuration) documentation.

+### Ad-hoc readout

+!!! note
+    Needs firmware version **higher than** v2.4.0

+Triggers an Ad hoc readout, independent of CRON triggers.
+The Ad-hoc readout is using the same parameters as a CRON triggered readout.

+**Downlink Message:**

+* Port: 132
+* Message: `read` (ASCII Encoded)

 ##Decoding wMBUS telegrams
 After receiving the raw wireless M-Bus telegrams from your LoRaWAN network provider